- Fantastic Team

 Now, let’s talk a bit about their eating habits.

-Bed bugs favour the taste of human or animal blood.
-They feed on you mostly at night time but that doesn’t mean that you’re protected in the day.
+Bed bugs favour the taste of human blood.
+They feed on us mostly at night but that doesn’t mean that we are protected during the day.
 Bed bugs are opportunists and won’t have any second thoughts about enjoying a quick snack as long as they have the chance.
 It is important to exterminate bed bugs, at first sight, that will eliminate the chance of heavy bed bug infestations.

 These pests feast fairly quickly.
 One can fill its tummy in about 3 to 12 minutes.
 Once done, the bed bug goes back to its hiding place and stays there for around a week to mate and lay eggs.
 When it’s done playing house, the whole cycle repeats itself.

 Where do bed bugs live?